Kaspersky vs Avast: which antivirus is better?

 Impact on PC performance

-Even though you want an antivirus that ensures flawless protection, you should also consider its impact on PC performance.
+While strong antivirus protection capabilities are important, you should also consider its impact on PC performance.
 You don’t want to sacrifice security for speed and not be able to use your device properly.
-Especially having in mind that an antivirus often runs background checkups.
-Either way, I tested Kaspersky and Avast myself and I can confirm that it’s not the case with these providers.
+Especially considering that an antivirus often runs background checks.
+For this reason, I tested Kaspersky and Avast myself, and I can confirm that neither of these antiviruses is going to overwhelm your PC’s performance.

 It appeared that Kaspersky used around 26% of my CPU during a full scan, while Avast – around 30%.
 However, in terms of memory, Kaspersky utilized 44% and Avast – 49%.
 This information helps draw one conclusion – if you have an older device that is relatively slow, Kaspersky might be a better pick.

-However, I cannot choose one winner as the results turned out to be very similar, only with a few percent difference.
-Therefore, I announce a draw between Avast vs Kaspersky.
+However, I couldn’t choose one winner as the results turned out to be very similar, with only a few percent points difference.
+Therefore, for me, in terms of impact on PC performance, it’s a draw between Avast vs Kaspersky.

 Apps and interface